- by Lorena

 Advanced (require some time, money or technical skills)

-- Do you regularly verify and repair disk permissions with Disk Utility?
-This makes sure your Macbook hard disk is error-free and runs dynamically.
+- Do you regularly verify and repair disk permissions with Disk Utility (see how)?
+This ensures your Mac hard disk error-free and run dynamically.
 Note: this option is only available on OS X Yosemite or earlier.
-There’s no need to do so if your MacBook has updated to El Capitan or macOS Sierra.
+There’s NO need to do so if your MacBook has updated to El Capitan or macOS Sierra.